paingchan211/InnovationProject/README.md

 - 🔬 Always activate the virtual environment before running Python scripts.
 - 🌐 Use the correct ngrok URL to establish a connection between the local server and Google Drive.
 - 💾 Ensure the `WildLife` database exists in **MongoDB Compass** before running any backend scripts.
+- 📄 The required credentials from Google Drive must be placed inside shared/UploadImage-Backend folder.

 ---